Our use of cookies

 Larger blister pack – enquire at your local pharmacy if they are able to supply a larger blister pack.
 If not, would you be able to, or have assistance to transfer your medication to a privately purchased large medication box with larger print labelling on a weekly basis?

-If you take the same medication every day, but are unable to indentify correct medication you need to take due to difficulties in reading information on blister pack, consider whether you would be able to, or have assistance to transfer your medication into two or three separate 7-day medication boxes with large print labelling.
+If you take the same medication every day, but are unable to identify correct medication you need to take due to difficulties in reading information on blister pack, consider whether you would be able to, or have assistance to transfer your medication into two or three separate 7-day medication boxes with large print labelling.
 Morning, lunch and evening medication boxes can then be placed in different rooms / locations in the house.

 Some Pharmacies are introducing a Medipack – where medication can be accessed via small plastic pockets on a roll.
 The Medipack is order where you can tear off a pocket from the roll to take medication.
 Consider whether you would be able to identify where to tear the pouch off the roll.